scolapicchioni/blazor/Lab13/readme.md

 - reject invalid data
 - show error messages explaining the rules, so that the user can correct the mistakes

-.NET core has some builtin ways to validate data, for example [Data Annotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-5.0) are a set of attributes used behind the scene by both [Asp.net Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0) and [Entity Framework](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/data-annotations).
+.NET core has some builtin ways to validate data, for example [Data Annotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-6.0) are a set of attributes used behind the scene by both [Asp.net Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-6.0) and [Entity Framework](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/data-annotations).

 We could use those, but there are a couple of considerations we have to make first.

 The Data Annotations are used by Entity Framework and by ASP.NET Core (Blazor included) so right now they would work, but what if we ever want to change the infrastructure and not rely on those two?
 We could decide to save the pictures in an Azure Blob storage, or Redis Cache or any other technology that comes to mind.
 In those cases Data Annotations wouldn't be appropriate anymore.
 If we decided to use Data Annotations, we would not be ready for change.
+Also, maybe the most important thing: attributes are hard to unit test, while code that validates can be unit tested.

 We are using a CLEAN architecture, which means that our *Core logic* resides in a *service* that is abstracted from the actual infrastructure.
 It should be the *Service* to decide if, where and when to validate.